s3b-/wise-best-rate/README.md

 # wise-best-rate
-A web application to get the best possible Wise (aka Transferwise) rate
+A web application to get the best possible Wise (aka Transferwise) rate.

+If you create a transfer on wise.com, you need to pay it within few hours or days (depending on the day and time).
+So it makes sense to create the transfer and check later (but before the time exceeds) if the rate increased.
+If this is the case, obviously the old transfer should be canceled and a new one created.

+And this is what this application is doing automatically.

 # Contribution
 This project is in a very early phase, it will continuously grow during Hacktoberfest.
 Feel free to contribute!
 Please check the open issues to find out more.